sikelos13/reactive-thesis/README.md

 ## How We built the Scripting/Parsing Tool.

-We worked on plain javascript ,gulp.js and node.js .For handling terminal option we use commander.js and for the parsing we use jscodeshift in which we wrap codemods with flow parser.
+We worked on plain javascript ,gulp.js and node.js .For handling terminal options we use commander.js and for the parsing we use jscodeshift in which we wrap codemods with typescript parser.
 We use babel presets and babel cli in order to execute terminal commands within our js files.
-Also commander.js used for better cli usage.
+Rest of the packages that used in order to make our script work can be found in our package.json file.

 ## License